 Moonset, Cache Valley, Utah by Robby Bowles.
 Wildlife Analysis 02 by Alex G. Griffiths.

 When should you opt to add a mat?
-It's a great call with anything small or when framing items such as memorabilia, personal photos and prints.
+It's a great call with anything small or when framing items such as memorabilia, personal photos and various artistic prints.
 Matting adds more impact and allure to your artwork or photo, creating extra space around it and giving the eye breathing room that will naturally draw it towards the center.